McKinney Fire: Media access abuse allegations

 The Siskiyou County Sheriff's Office announced they were investigating several news organizations, including ABC News, KRCR News Channel 7, CBS News, KDRV News Channel 12 and the Los Angeles Times over abuses of media privileges while accessing the McKinney Fire area.
 Alleged abuses included bringing unauthorized civilians into the fire zone, trespassing on private property (including locations where human remains were found), and opening burned vehicles to film them.
 KRCR, a Redding-based affiliate of Sinclair/ABC, disputed the allegations, as did the Los Angeles Times.

 In one case, Matt Gutman, an ABC News chief national correspondent, broadcast from the fire zone with a Siskiyou resident looking for her missing uncle on his property.
 Human remains were then found on the property.
 An ABC spokesperson claimed they notified law enforcement immediately upon the discovery by the residents, while the Sheriff's office claimed ABC News had reported on the discovery of the remains before authorities could process the scene and notify family of the deceased.
 While California law traditionally gives media unlimited access to "scenes of disaster, riot, or civil disturbance," per California Penal Code 409.5 (d), the media is forbidden to access locations that would interfere with investigations.
-Because the cause of the McKinney Fire is unknown, the Sheriff's Office stated that the disturbed property where the human remains were found qualified as an active crime scene investigation.
+Because the cause of the McKinney Fire is unknown, the Sheriff's Office argued that the disturbed property where the human remains were found qualified as an active crime scene investigation.

-Political impacts

-Governor of California Gavin Newsom declared a state of emergency for Siskiyou County on July 30, as a result of the McKinney Fire.
-Governor Newsom's office was reportedly determining whether the incident also qualifies for an assistance grant from FEMA or a presidential major disaster declaration.
-The city of Yreka additionally declared a local emergency on July 30 in response to the fire.